w3f/polkadot-wiki/docs/maintain-nominator.md

 ### Guides

-- [How to nominate](maintain-guides-how-to-nominate) - Guide on nominating for Alexander testnet v0.4.3 and above.
+- [Be a Nominator (Alexander)](maintain-guides-how-to-nominate-alexander) - Guide on nominating on the Alexander test network.
+- [Be a Nominator (Kusama)](maintain-guides-how-to-nominate-kusama) - Guide on nominating on the Kusama canary network.